Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 >
 > - For each SQL script block below, select all the statements in the block and execute them top to bottom.

-Let's run through the commands individually and understand what each command does.
+Let's run through the commands individually and understand what each command does and finally create Snowflake Objects required for the lab.

-### Creating Account Level Objects
+#### Account Level Objects

-- In this step, we create the role `SECRETS_ADMIN` and assign it to `CURRENT_USER()` within Snowflake.
-This role will have the necessary permissions to create Snowflake objects needed to interact with your forked git repo and securely manage the secret needed to authenticate with Github.
+- We created the role `GIT_ADMIN` and assign it to `CURRENT_USER()` within Snowflake.
+This role will have the necessary permissions to create Snowflake objects needed to interact with your forked git repo.
 The role is granted to SYSADMIN so any objects created can still be managed by this role.

 ```sql
 USE ROLE SECURITYADMIN;